Clearbryan/touraxis/README.md

 ### API Endpoints
 Some API endpoints are protected and the user needs to be logged in to access them.
 The API has the following endpoints:

 1. `http://localhost:{PORT}/api/users/` - Accepts a `POST` request to create a new user.
-A user needs to have the following:
+Example request:
    ```json
    {
        "username": "yourusername",